LimboDancer-Canary/fstar/Docs/The_Multiplier_and_the_Mirror.md

 ---

 ## The Phase Portrait

+> **Math-heavy zone.** The next section derives the two-dimensional geometry of the coupled system: Jacobians, eigenvalues, a state-dependent separatrix, and an irreversibility region.
+If you don't need the derivations, here is what they show:
+>
+> - **The tipping point is not a number.** It is a rising curve $F^*(M)$ in the $(F, M)$ plane.
+An engineer can slip into the decay basin without $F$ falling, because the curve has risen past them.
+> - **Managed decline may not be an equilibrium.** Depending on parameters, it is a *saddle*: a transit point the system passes through on its way to virtuous or collapse.
+Apparent stability there is structural illusion.
+> - **There is a region of the plane from which no feasible policy intervention returns the trajectory.** This *irreversibility frontier* is crossed before output degradation becomes visible.
+>
+> If you trust these three results, skip to [Part Two - Ramifications](#part-two---ramifications).
+The "In plain language" paragraphs throughout this section restate the conclusions as you go, if you stay.

 The tipping point has been a number.
 Eq.
 14 defined $F^*$ as the threshold of ***<small>FORCE</small>*** where growth and decay balance, derived by setting $dF/dt = 0$ and holding the multiplier fixed.
 Nothing in the system actually holds the multiplier fixed.
 Eq.
 25 says $M$ grows over time.
 Eq.
 31 says the quality of that growth depends on the ***<small>FORCE</small>*** of the workforce feeding it. $F$ depends on $M$ and $M$ depends on $\bar{F}$.
 The threshold and the multiplier are coupled, and when the full system is written together, the tipping point is no longer a scalar.
 It becomes a curve in a two-dimensional plane, and the long-run trajectory of an engineer, a team, a firm, or a nation traces a path across that plane toward one of several possible destinations.
 This section derives the plane, draws the curve, and reads what the geometry says about which destinations are reachable and which are not.